Quantum Hall conductivity in the presence of interactions: Conclusions

 To conclude, in the present paper we consider the quantum Hall effect in the systems with pair interactions between the electrons.
 We do not consider the influence of disorder on Hall conductivity (for the discussion of this issue see, for example, \cite{Alt0,Alt1}).
 The key tool used in our consideration is the standard operator formalism of equilibrium quantum field theory.
 Several useful identities of this formalism are accumulated in Appendix.
 Those identities were used while dealing with the commutation relations between particle momenta and coordinates.
 The coordinates are separated to those responsible for the ``center of orbit" motion and the local motion within the orbits.
 This representation is an extension to many - body systems of an old approach of \cite{old} (see also references therein).

 The main advantage of our approach is that arbitrary pair interactions between the electrons are taken into account.
 We observe that they do not affect the basic commutation relations used to derive the final expression for the Hall conductivity.
 This expression is given by Eq. (\ref{CHCIF}).
 It is the filling fraction operator averaged over the ground state.
 In the present paper we do not discuss the possible values of this average, and the nature of the ground state.
 The effective theories of the FQHE \cite{BFr,W, FrK, FZ, Z, FrS, FrST} prompt that the expectation value of $\hat{\boldsymbol{\nu}}$ may take the standard filling fraction values given by certain rational numbers.
-The microscopic theory that explains the appearance of these numbers remains out of the scope of the present paper.
-We also do not prove robustness of the obtained result with respect to the smooth modification of the system, which is to be the subject of a separate investigation.
+The microscopic theory that explains the appearance of these numbers remains out of the scope of the present paper. \rv{Notice, that at the given value of chemical potential modifications of interactions may change the value of the filling fraction via modification of the ground state.} We also do not prove robustness of the obtained result with respect to the smooth modification of the system, which is to be the subject of a separate investigation.

-The authors are grateful to I.Fialkovsky, C.Zhang, and M.Suleymanov for useful discussions.
+{The authors are grateful to I.Fialkovsky, C.Zhang, and M.Suleymanov for useful discussions.}